 - Human Diversity (HD): LING 425 (Education Across Cultures) LING 472 (Language and Social Justice)

 GE courses in other departments that may be useful to linguists

-- Critical thinking (A3) CECS 100 (Critical Thinking in the Digital Information Age) is the first course in the programming sequence.
+- Critical thinking (A3): CECS 100 (Critical Thinking in the Digital Information Age) is the first course in the programming sequence.
 Programming skills are useful for anyone, and essential for computational linguists.
 Different sections are taught in different programming languages; Python is probably the most useful for linguists.
-Other computer-related A3 courses include IS 100 (Information Technology Literacy) and ETEC 171 (Critical Thinking Using Computer Technology)
+Other computer-related A3 courses include I S 100 (Critical Thinking and Information Technology Literacy) and ETEC 171 (Critical Thinking Using Computer Technology).

-- Life sciences without lab (B1a) PSY 241 (Psychobiology) would be good background for psycholinguistics.
+- Life sciences without lab (B1a): PSY 241 (Psychobiology) would provide a good background for psycholinguistics.

-- Mathematics (B2) STAT 108 (Statistics for Everyday Life) will help prepare you for LING 301 (Research Methods).
-Statistics are very important for working in research, language assessment, or computational linguistics.
+- Mathematics (B2): STAT 108 (Statistics for Everyday Life) will help prepare you for LING 301 (Introduction to Research Methods).
+Statistics is very important for working in research, language assessment, or computational linguistics.